Curator Selection / 2020 / /

 My name is Pearl Gan.

-Awards 2019 - 3 Winning Images in The Lancet Highlights Competition, UK
+2019 - 3 Winning Images in The Lancet Highlights Competition, UK

 2019 - Winner of Photography Award, UK

-International Federation of Gynecology and Obstetrics: FIGO
+International Federation of Gynaecology and Obstetrics: FIGO

 2019 - Winner of ISNTD Festival Award, UK